cocos/cocos-docs/en/cocos-service/agc-apm.md

 `putNetworkMeasureProperty(id: string, propertyName: string, propertyValue: string): void`

 Sets the custom attribute name and value of a network request.
 Up to **5** custom attributes can be set for each **NetworkMeasure** instance.
-Refer to AGC APM Document - [putProperty](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/networkmeasure#putProperty).
+You can refer to AGC APM document - [putProperty](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/networkmeasure#putProperty).

 **Parameter Description**: